ledroneclub/pickle_evo2_frame/README.md

 # Pickle Evo2 MK2 Nano

-Pickle Evo2 MK2 Nano is a micro quadcopter frame fitting 3 inch propeller and focused on nano HD cameras.
+Pickle Evo2 ~~MK2~~ MK3 Nano is a micro quadcopter frame fitting 3 inch propeller and focused ~~on nano HD cameras~~ modularity.
+The base is a deadcat structure that can be flown as is (a 3 inch deadcat PicklePick) but it can host different adapter plates.
+The first one coming along the frame is intended to bear an HD nano camera.

 ![Pickle Evo2 MK2](https://github.com/ledroneclub/pickle_evo2_frame/blob/master/gfx/Pickle_Evo2_nano_title.jpg)

-You may follow me on [Instagram](https://www.instagram.com/ledrone.club/) and [YouTube](https://www.youtube.com/channel/UCapTPmZgBj52TmWORFjEoqg)
+You may follow me on [Instagram](https://www.instagram.com/ledrone.club/) and [YouTube](https://www.youtube.com/c/ledroneclub/)

 NOTE : this is an early prototype, for those willing to test mainly, first version was removed as quite inconvenient to build.

 The Evo2 frame would probably also fit a 19x19 but that was not the goal of this design :)

+~~
+#### EVO2 MK2 version -- obsolete

 * 3 inch props (115mm wheelbase).
 * Squish layout (props out of camera view).